George Edward Cokayne: Origins

 Cokayne was born on 29 April 1825, with the surname Adams, being the son of William Adams by his wife the Hon.
 Mary Anne Cokayne, a daughter of Viscount Cullen.
 He was baptised George Edward Adams.
 On 15 August 1873, he changed his surname by Royal Licence to Cokayne (such changes were frequently made to meet the terms of bequests from childless relatives, often in the maternal line, who wished to see their name and arms continue).

 Career

 Education

-He matriculated from Exeter College, Oxford on 6 June 1844, and graduated BA in 1848 and MA in 1852.
+Cokayne matriculated from Exeter College, Oxford on 6 June 1844, and graduated BA in 1848 and MA in 1852.
 He was admitted a student of Lincoln's Inn on 16 January 1850, and was called to the bar on 30 April 1853.

 College of Arms

-He began his heraldic career at the College of Arms in London with an appointment in 1859 to the post of Rouge Dragon Pursuivant of Arms in Ordinary, and was promoted in 1870 to the office of Lancaster Herald of Arms in Ordinary.
+Cokayne began his heraldic career at the College of Arms in London with an appointment in 1859 to the post of Rouge Dragon Pursuivant of Arms in Ordinary, and was promoted in 1870 to the office of Lancaster Herald of Arms in Ordinary.
 In 1882 he was promoted to Norroy King of Arms, which office he held until his appointment as Clarenceux King of Arms in 1894, which he held until his death in 1911.